vaneetproton/docker-documentation-sin/README.md

 # Introduction
-Please follow this documentation for setting up the local development environment with Docker on your local machine.
+Please follow this documentation **step-by-step** for setting up the local development environment with Docker on your local machine.

 #### GIT
 Please make sure that you have `git clone` all the required repositories on to your machine before proceeding further.
 If you don't have **GIT** already installed on your machine, please install it using the following [steps](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).